 - 1. All exhibitors must comply with General Rules and Rules for Outdoor Exhibitors. - 2.
 Exhibitors must be enrolled in the Dairy Goat Project. - 3.
-The Exhibitor must have owned the animal before the animal is 2 years of age or by first freshening. - 4.
-Current registration and health papers must be presented at check in and be available at all times.
-Pending papers will be accepted as long as they are stamped by ADGA. - 5.
-Leased animals must have papers turned into the County Extension Office by May 1. - 6.
-All goats must have a collar. - 7.
-Animals must be entered into their proper class and division when registering into the online entry system. - 8.
-Pre-show milk out the goats cannot have more than 12 hours of milk hold. - 9.
-Does in milk may be released at the conclusion of the show.
-Please speak with superintendent regarding early release times for milkers.
+All dairy goats must have been owned or leased by the exhibitor before the animal's first freshening or before 2 years of age, whichever comes first, to be shown in breed classes.
+Animals under 6 months may be shown on a stamped duplicate of application for registration.
+All breeding goats must be the property of the exhibitor and registered solely in the exhibitor's name.
+Joint ownership is not permitted. - 4.
+Leased animals must have a Lease Agreement on file with the County Extension Office by May 1st. - 5.
+Current registration and health papers must be presented at check in and available at all times. - 6.
+Pre-show milk out will be announced by the superintendents. - 7.
+All goats must have a collar.
+Prong collars are not permitted. - 8.
+Animals must be entered into their proper class and division when registering into the online entry system. - 9.
+Early release for does in milk is at the discretion of the Outdoor Superintendent and will be announced if applicable.
 Dry animals are to remain on the fairgrounds until all livestock are released.